McLargo/vault-lecture/README.md

 Where `<role-name>` is the name of the role you created in step 3.

 5. Retrieve the Role ID for the role.
-You will need it to authenticate your application.
+Export it into a environment variable, that will be use for your application.

 ```bash
 export VAULT_ROLE_ID=$(docker exec vault-consul vault read -format=json auth/approle/role/<role-name>/role-id | jq -r '.data.role_id')